ghavag/Fancy-Clock/README.md

 [1]: The project doesn't utilize the Arduino library (only adapts small pieces of it's code) but uses the Arduino boot loader to comfortable program the controller.

 [2]: This means the clock get's synchronized by [DFC77](https://en.wikipedia.org/wiki/DCF77).

+## State of the project

+This project is a work in progress.
+I am working on this project in my spare time, so the project evolves only slowly.

+**TODOs**
+* Add more documentation like a schematic
+* Implement auto effect switching
+* Implement one or two more effects
+* Build a housing for the clock
+* Enhance this readme
+* ...